apostrophecms/apostrophe-astro/README.md

 ## Security

-You **must** set the `APOS_EXTERNAL_FRONT_KEY` environment variable to a secret value and set the same variable when starting up your Apostrophe application.
+You **must** set the `APOS_EXTERNAL_FRONT_KEY` environment variable to a secret value when running your Astro project, and also set the same variable to the same value when running your Apostrophe application.
 This ensures that other sites on the web cannot fetch excessive amounts of information from ApostropheCMS without your permission.